itZian94/devops_core/README.md

 - The project must make use of a reverse proxy to make your application accessible to the user.

 # Kanban Board
-The link to my kanban board can be found [here], in Trello (https://trello.com/b/247YKHp0/devops-core-practical-project)
+The link to my kanban board can be found here, in this Trello link (https://trello.com/b/247YKHp0/devops-core-practical-project)

+# SQL Database Layout

+# Microservice Architecture Layout

+# Risk Assessment

+# Test Results

+# References